 - For non-clinical roles BAME staff are predominately in the lower pay bands.
 90% of BAME staff are in Band 5 jobs or lower.
 This compares to 76% for White staff. - For clinical roles BAME staff are predominately in the lower pay bands.
 69% of BAME staff are in Band 5 jobs or lower.
 This compares to 51% for White staff. - 25% of BAME clinical staff are in Band 6/7 jobs.
 This compares to 41% of White staff. - 6% of BAME clinical staff are in Band 8a-d jobs.
-This compares to 7% for White staff. - BAME staff make up 26.5% of the medical workforce. - 64% of BAME doctors are at Consultant grade.
-This compares with 52% of White
+This compares to 7% for White staff - BAME staff make up 26.5% of the medical workforce. - 64% of BAME doctors are at Consultant grade.
+This compares with 52% of White doctors.

-- • - we take positive action to attract the BAME applicants to non-clinical roles. - we take positive action to address the glass ceiling at Band 5 to BAME staff in mentoring and development opportunities to BAME staff.
+- a review of our recruitment procedures in line with NHS People Plan actions for both external and internal appointments to ensure that bias is removed from the process.
+We also need to do this in line with the Model Employer targets given to us for WRES in late 2019. - we take positive action to attract the BAME applicants to non-clinical roles. - we take positive action to address the glass ceiling at Band 5 for BAME staff in clinical roles.
+Positive action can take many forms, eg, offering coaching, mentoring and development opportunities to BAME staff.

-- Analysis of the distribution of staff by ethnicity to be scrutinised at CDT-Workforce on a regular basis - Relative likelihood of staff being appointed from shortlisting across all (2) posts - 1,072 BAME applicants were shortlisted.
+Analysis of the distribution of staff by ethnicity to be scrutinised at CDT-Workforce on a regular basis

+Relative likelihood of staff being appointed from shortlisting across all (2) posts

+- 1,072 BAME applicants were shortlisted.
 Of those shortlisted 70 were appointed. - 5,354 White applicants were shortlisted.
 Of those shortlisted 1,018 were appointed. - White job applicants are nearly 3 times more likely to be appointed from shortlisting compared to BAME applicants.